arthijayaraman-lab/CREASE_Size_Shape_Dispersity/README.md

 Quantifying Size Dispersity for Spherical Nanoparticles
 ----------------------------------------------------------

 **Spheres_Size_Dispersity/fastcalcIq_sphere.m** This MATLAB script calculates the azimuthally averaged (1D) scattering profile for an input 3D representation of spherical nanoparticles generated using the [CASGAP](https://github.com/arthijayaraman-lab/casgap) method.

+**Spheres_Size_Dispersity/xgboost_training.py** This Python script contains the Bayseian optimization and training of the XGBoost machine learning (ML) model for the case of spherical nanoparticles with dispersity only in particle size.

+**Spheres_Size_Dispersity/crease1d_ga_script.py** This Python script contains the implementation of CREASE-GA for identifying size distributions (output) of spherical nanoparticles using their 1D experimental scattering profile (input).
+The GA ranks multiple candidate solutions ('GA individuals') based on how closely their computed scattering profiles (obtained using the trained XGBoost ML model) match the input experimental profile.